revans/fixture_overlord/README.md

   # include FixtureOverlord's Mixin
   include FixtureOverlord

-  # add the fixture accessor that will define 4 methods for each one
+  # add the fixture accessor that will define 1 method for each YAML file
   # of your YAML files within {spec,test}/fixtures.
   fixture_overloard :rule
 end